OCT-FPGA/OCT-Tutorials/cloudlab-setup/README.md

 ![plot](images/post-boot-7.png)

 Switch to the tab List View.
 Now you will see the SSH command that you can use to conect to this server.
+Use any SSH client to connect to the node.
+Alternatively you can select the Shell option in the UI which will open a shell.

 ![plot](images/post-boot-8.png)